 I have had many requests for menu plans and shopping lists to go with my cookbook Prep-Ahead Meals from Scratch, so I have pulled together some printables to make meal planning with my cookbook even easier.
-I will share a new menu plan each Monday to provide you with time to find the best deals on the ingredients used in the recipes.

 When I create a menu plan, I like to choose 3 – 4 proteins that I can batch cook.
 Then I mix and match those batch cooked ingredients in delicious recipes.
 I prefer to alter the seasonings and vegetables to create a variety of flavorful meals instead of repeating the same recipe.